turingschool/mod-0-curriculum/back-end/methods.md

 greet_a_texan
 ```

+### Naming Conventions

+Since methods provide action to a program, they should be named accordingly; it's best practice to start them with a verb.
+Like variables, Ruby methods should use `snake_case` when they involve more than one word and should be written carefully to describe their role specifically without being overly verbose.

+Examples of function names that follow best practices:
+- `get_user_input`
+- `display_followers`
+- `add_two_numbers`
+- `find_longest_name`

 In the example above, the developer chose the method name of `greet_a_texan`.
 Method names should usually include verbs, since methods _do_ something.
-The definition just tells the program that it's a set of directions ready to be followed; the method call is what makes the code in the method <span class="vocab">execute</span>, or follow the packaged directions.
+The definition just tells the program that it's a set of directions ready to be followed; the _method call_ is what makes the code in the method <span class="vocab">execute</span>, or follow the packaged directions.
 You can call a method as many times as you want, once it's been defined!

 ### A Method Metaphor